trivalchang/contour_parallel/README.md

 ### Performance

-    TBB version is about 40% faster than the serial version on 2-core MacBook Pro
+    Compared to serial version, TBB version is about 40% faster on dual core MacBook Pro and 3~4 times faster on quad core ubuntu

 ### Known issue

-    imshow() in make_filter causes execption
+    Due to thread safe issue, imshow() in make_filter causes execption